Shop our complete inventory of rinks, components & accessories

 Select a white tarp for use in an outdoor or backyard or outdoor ice skating rink.
 If you think the tarp will still be in use into the springtime, then a clear poly tarp makes a good choice.

-Tarps are more durable because they are than ice rink liners.
+Tarps are made from a very durable material as are the ice rink liners.

 You need to choose the right plastic that is best suited to the requirements and conditions for which it is intended.

 If you decide you need a long-lasting plastic, then choose a rink tarp instead of a plastic ice rink liner.
 Both rink tarps and ice rink liners are readily available in the USA and Canada.

 White tarps come in medium duty (10x10 weave, 8 mil thick) and heavy duty (14x14 weave, 12 mil thick).
 Both are very adequate for the job, and should last several seasons.
 You can also find ultra heavy duty white tarps up to 20+ mil thick, for a price, of course.